 The 18 Spell Songs of Odin

 The Rúnatal is a subsection of the Hávamál that describes Odin’s discovery of the runes.
 During this episode, the most wise of the gods sacrifices himself to himself in an attempt to gain a greater knowledge of the cosmos and potentially stave off the approach of Ragnarok.
 For nine days and nights Odin hung on the Yggdrasil, pierced by his own spear.
-Nine of course, was no random number.
-It has a significant meaning in the esoteric understanding of the Norse mythos, which is revealed in the nine worlds of the cosmos.
+Nine of course, was no random number to ancient Scandanavian society.
+It has a significant meaning in the esoteric understanding of the Norse reality, which is revealed in the nine worlds of the cosmos.
 This number is doubled in the section after the Rúnatal.
 Stanzas 145 to 14 describe eighteen magical songs that describe eighteen magical runes.
 These are known as the 18 spell songs of Odin.

 Through Odin’s ordeal, in very warrior-like language, he “seizes” the runes.
 This secret alphabet contained the formula for all possible expression.
 After 9 long days, Odin had successfully obtained the vehicle that could convey magical language.
 He still, however needed to discover the wisdom that was elusively above it.
 For this reason, Odin descended into the underworld to the root of the tree of Yggdrasil, so that he may obtain what he sought.
 He drank from Mimir’s well and gained what he sought.

 The following stanzas of the Havamal are words from Odin himself.
 They are the words that describe what Odin had gained while he hung on the Yggrasil.
 It includeds stanzas 145 to 164.
 Here are the 18 spell songs of Odin:

 Those songs I know, which nor sons of men

 nor queen in a king’s court knows;